WHO WE ARE

 This information may include:

-- Identity Data includes first name, maiden name, last name, marital status, title, gender and date of birth, along with (if requested) copies of passports, driving licences, utility bills and similar documents required to verify your identity.
+- Identity Data includes first name, maiden name, last name, marital status, title, gender and date of birth, along with (if requested) copies of passports, driving licences, utility bills and similar documents required to verify your identity

-- Contact Data includes your address, email address and telephone numbers, along with (if requested) evidence of address.
+- Contact Data includes your address, email address and telephone numbers, along with (if requested) evidence of address

-- Transaction Data includes details about payments to and from you and other details of services provided by us.
+- Transaction Data includes details about payments to and from you

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.